TIMELINE: Nor'easter Could Bring More Than A Foot Of Snow To Long Island & Jersey Shore; Up To 8 Inches To NYC

-NEW YORK (CBSNewYork) — A Nor’easter is headed our way, and it’s expected to bring some significant snowfall.
+NEW YORK (CBSNewYork) — A Nor’easter moved into the Tri-State Area on Friday night, and it’s expected to bring some significant snowfall.

 High winds and coastal flooding will also be a concern.